Nursing Specialty Advanced Certificate

 Applying to the Program

-Applications for the Spring 2022 semester must be submitted through Cal State Apply between when the application cycle opens and when the application deadline ends.
+Applications for the Fall 2022 semester must be submitted through Cal State Apply between when the application cycle opens and when the application deadline ends.

 - Be a registered nurse (RN) with a Baccalaureate degree, or;